dmlc/dgl/docs/source/guide/nn-construction.rst

 messages on different edges are aggregated for a certain destination node.
 Commonly used aggregation types include ``mean``, ``sum``, ``max``, ``min``.
-Some modules may apply more complicated aggregation like a ``lstm``.
+Some modules may apply more complicated aggregation like an ``lstm``.

 ``norm`` here is a callable function for feature normalization.
-On the SAGEConv paper, such normalization can be l2 norm:
+In the SAGEConv paper, such normalization can be l2 normalization:
 :math:`h_v = h_v / \lVert h_v \rVert_2`.

 .. code::